Piotras1/piotras-smart-button/README.md

 ---

 ## 🧭 Navigation Mode (Neumorphic Style)

-### The card works equally well as a navigation controller — icon-only, circular, with a tactile press-and-hold feel.
+The card works equally well as a navigation controller — icon-only, circular, with a tactile press-and-hold feel.

-### Key features:
+Key features:

-- **Active State Glow** — the current page highlights with a colored glow, immediately visible where you are
+- **Active State Glow** — the current page highlights with a colored glow, immediately visible where you are.
-- **Press & Hold feedback** — button stays visually pressed ~500ms before redirecting
+- **Press & Hold feedback** — button stays visually pressed ~500ms before redirecting.
-- **Minimalist look** — icon-only with border_radius: 50 for a perfect circle, no clutter
+- **Minimalist look** — icon-only with `border_radius: 50` for a perfect circle, no clutter.
-- **Still functional** — navigation buttons can still show background statuses (show_service, entity_watts) in real-time
+- **Still functional** — navigation buttons can still show background statuses (`show_service`, `entity_watts`) in real-time.

 ![Zrzut ekranu (1174)a](https://github.com/user-attachments/assets/d4a332d1-9811-47a7-8f61-7adacb4270b9)